Rails-Designer/attractivejs/README.md

 ## Actions

-Attractive.js comes with a fixed set of common actions. _More actions coming.
-See open issues._
+Attractive.js comes with a fixed set of common actions.

 ### Classes